sunfounder/kepler-kit/docs/source/video_course/lesson18.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 18:  Push Button Control of LEDs in Micropython
+Lesson 18:  Push Button Control of LEDs in Micropython
 =============================================================================

 This tutorial covers using push buttons to toggle an LED on and off with the Raspberry Pi Pico W: